Leigh-Chr/calendraft/README.md

 ### Typical Workflow

 1. **Import a calendar**: Click on "Import a .ics file" from the home page
+2. **Import from URL**: Import calendars from remote URLs (Google Calendar, iCloud, Outlook, etc.)
-2. **Create an empty calendar**: Click on "Create a calendar" to start from scratch
+3. **Create an empty calendar**: Click on "Create a calendar" to start from scratch
-3. **Add events**: In the calendar view, click on "Add an event" or click directly on a time slot in the month view
+4. **Add events**: In the calendar view, click on "Add an event" or click directly on a time slot in the month view
-4. **Edit/Delete**: Use the edit and delete buttons in the list view
+5. **Edit/Delete**: Use the edit and delete buttons in the list view
+6. **Refresh**: Use the "Refresh" button to update calendars imported from URLs
-5. **Merge**: Select multiple calendars and merge them into one
+7. **Merge**: Select multiple calendars and merge them into one
-6. **Clean up**: Remove duplicates from a calendar with the "Clean up" button
+8. **Clean up**: Remove duplicates from a calendar with the "Clean up" button
-7. **Export**: Download your modified calendar in .ics format
+9. **Export**: Download your modified calendar in .ics format

-## Available Scripts

-- `bun run dev` - Start all applications in development mode
-- `bun run build` - Compile all applications for production
-- `bun run dev:web` - Start only the web application
-- `bun run dev:server` - Start only the backend server
-- `bun run check-types` - Check TypeScript types in all applications
-- `bun run db:push` - Push schema changes to the database
-- `bun run db:studio` - Open Prisma Studio to visualize the database
-- `bun run db:generate` - Generate Prisma client
 - `bun run db:migrate` - Apply database migrations
 - `bun run db:seed` - Seed database with test data (development only)
 - `bun run check` - Run formatting and linting with Biome